|

-Magic Ring – Crochet Tutorial
+Magic Ring Crochet Tutorial

-Why should I use a Magic Ring?
+Why Should I Use a Magic Ring?

-When Should I use a Magic Ring?
+When Should I Use a Magic Ring?

 This technique is commonly used to start amigurumi crochet projects when working in the round.
 I use the magic ring to begin all of my amigurumi projects.
 I have several amigurumi free crochet patterns to choose from here on my blog!

-It can also be used at the start of hats that are worked from the top down to the brim, granny squares, and in general any flat piece that may be worked in the round.
+The magic circle can also be used at the start of hats that are worked from the top down to the brim, granny squares, and in general any flat piece that may be worked in the round.

 In amigurumi especially, your pattern may indicate to “Begin with 6 SC in a magic ring.”
 This is how many of my amigurumi patterns start out.
 Some patterns may also abbreviate to MR or MC (magic circle).

-How to make the magic ring
+How to Make the Magic Ring

 As you can see in the magic ring video tutorial instructions, you will start off by looping the yarn over your fingers.
 This is the part of the process that makes the loop adjustable.
 It can be tricky to get the hang of, but it is the most important part!
 Be sure to use your thumb and ring finger/pinky to hold the yarn in place.